-Promising first-professional dental students and residents are encouraged to enter the PhD or MS graduate programs in oral biology and pursue both degrees simultaneously.
-First-professional dental students in the graduate program will follow all requirements for the PhD or MS programs, as well as complete research requirements toward an MS or PhD degree.
+Promising DMD dental students and residents are encouraged to enter the PhD or MS programs in oral biology and pursue their DMD and graduate degrees simultaneously.
+Dental students in the graduate program will follow all requirements for the PhD or MS program, as well as complete research requirements toward an MS or PhD degree.